Leolty/RoseMatcher/README.md

 ## How to read data

-Python provides great APIs for Excel reading, and we provide the following one example for data reading
+Python provides great APIs for Excel reading, and we provide the following one example for data reading.

 ```python
 import pandas as pd